 2020 Candidate Interview: Bryce Bennett For Secretary Of State

-Yellowstone Public Radio and Montana Public Radio interviewed Montana's statewide general election candidates.
+Montana Public Radio and Yellowstone Public Radio interviewed Montana's statewide general election candidates.

 Editor’s note: These interviews have been fact checked.
 See editor’s notes throughout this transcript.
-The audio is unedited save for a few snips for listenability.
+The audio includes the fact checks, but is otherwise unedited save for a few snips for listenability.